Student Petition for Non-Partner Program

 Eastern Illinois University is directly partnered with over 30 accredited institutions of higher education around the globe.
-Combined with the Office of Study Abroad's multiple third party provider affiliations, EIU is able to offer students over 500 different international program options to choose from.
+Combined with the William V. Weber Program in Study Abroad's multiple third-party provider affiliations, EIU is able to offer students over 500 different international program options to choose from.
 On extremely rare occasions, a prospective EIU study abroad student may be unable to find an existing program that meets their academic or other unique individual needs.
-Because the Office of Study Abroad exercises authority over the issuance of EIU credit for courses taken at approved overseas locations, all international host institutions/providers must go through a verification and approval process (before any student is permitted to enroll for EIU credit).
+Because the William V. Weber Program in Study Abroad exercises authority over the issuance of EIU credit for courses taken at approved overseas locations, all international host institutions/providers must go through a verification and approval process (before any student is permitted to enroll for EIU credit).
 Any student who studies abroad at an unapproved/non-partner institution without authorization from EIU will lose their enrolled student status, will only be able to request EIU transfer credit, and will not be eligible to use financial aid or EIU grants/scholarships to cover the cost of the program.
 Unlike EIU credit, transfer credit does not factor into a student's EIU GPA and foreign courses are not guaranteed to transfer back or satisfy EIU degree requirements.

-If after thoroughly researching EIU's 500+ study abroad programs a student is unable to find one that meets their needs, the Office of Study Abroad will accept a Petition for Program Approval.
-Given the number and variety of approved study abroad options already available through the Office of Study Abroad, petitions should be submitted for unusual circumstances only.
+If after thoroughly researching EIU's 500+ study abroad programs a student is unable to find one that meets their needs, the William V. Weber Program in Study Abroad will accept a Petition for Program Approval.
+Given the number and variety of approved study abroad options already available through the William V. Weber Program in Study Abroad, petitions should be submitted for unusual circumstances only.
 Students are expected to initiate the petition process no later than 12 months prior to the anticipated program's start date.
 Petitioning students must be able to clearly communicate how the proposed host institution/program meets their specific needs in a way that EIU's existing international programs do not.

 Spring semester programs: May 1 the year prior